multiOmicMechanismAwareML/CodeBase/README.md

 To calculate the metabolic fluxes for all yeast strains, run RUN.m.
 This will automatically start the FBA process using the gene expression data in msbdataAltered.mat and the metabolic model in yeastmm.mat.

-The obtained flux levels can then be extracted and used to create a complete dataset (see our experiment example in [Code/learning/Data](Code/learning/Data)).
+The obtained flux levels can then be extracted and used to create a complete dataset

 Approx running time: 24 hours - this code will re-run the modelling process